 I have never been to Las Vegas.
 It’s probably the last place I would think of visiting with my kids.
 At least it was until I was surprised by a Vegas hotel’s reaction to complaints about a breastfeeding mom.
 I want a grown-up getaway there with my husband or some girlfriends and days filled with cocktails instead of sippys and high heels instead of flip flops.
 Reader Helene Vece grew up and has lived in Las Vegas for the last 35 years, and she’s sharing top tips for Las Vegas with kids – thanks, Helene!

 Las Vegas and toddlers normally aren’t associated as two things that go together.
 But, they really are!
 Parents with young children shouldn’t miss out on visiting the famous Las Vegas Strip because of travel concerns.
 In reality, Sin City has tons of activities for toddlers!

-Another great activity for those traveling with children is the Siegfried & Roy’s Secret Garden and Dolphin Habitat at The Mirage.
-The tickets prices are under twenty dollars each.
+Another great activity for those traveling with children is the Siegfried & Roy’s Secret Garden and Dolphin Habitat.
+The tickets prices are very reasonable.
 Parents can take children in strollers to the bottom level of the Habitat for an up close and personal view of the dolphins.
 Large glass windows allow children to press their hands and faces against the glass as dolphins swim about- sometimes they even come face-to-face with the children!
 The Habitat has a large cat section filled with lions and tigers, but no bears-oh my!
 The lions do brag about with furious growls, so use your discretion when it comes to visiting this section of the Habitat.